 Have you heard of GDPR?
 Of course you have!
-If you run a business or work with data of your company’s clients, partners or employees, it’s probably one of your major concerns now.
+If you run a business or work with data of your company’s clients, partners, or employees, it’s probably one of your major concerns now.
 Long story short: you simply need to do your best to take care of the data entrusted to you in the right way.

 However, the challenges you face are slightly different in each scenario.
-In this article, I’ll try to cover the case in which you have a web application that requires users create their accounts.
+In this article, I’ll try to cover the case in which you have a web application that requires users to create their accounts.

-If you somehow you still don’t know what this whole fuss is about and how it affects creators of web applications, I recommend you start with reading this article: What is GDPR and how does it affect my business?
+If you somehow still don’t know what this whole fuss is about and how it affects creators of web applications, I recommend you start with reading this article: What is GDPR and how does it affect my business?
 But if you are already familiar with the basics, it’s time to have a look at what you need to do in order to make your app GDPR-compliant.